YvesCoding/vuescrolljs/docs/README.md

 features:
   - title: Customizable
     details: Full customizable, you can customizable scrollbar, rail, scroll button and so on
+  - title: Pull-to-refresh and push-to-load
+    details: Support pull-to-refresh and push-to-load and you can also customize their animations.
+  - title: Smooth-scroll
+    details: Vuescroll supports smooth-scroll, you can scroll smoothly on Vue.js!
-  - title: Convenient
+  - title: Carousel supported
-    details: Just warp the content by <vue-scroll>, and you can have your own custom scrollbar
+    details: Vuescroll supports carousel, no complex option, just wrap the content and you can have your own carousel component!
-  - title: Powerful
-    details: Not only customize scrollbar, you can also use it to implement push-to-refresh, push-to-load and so on

 footer: MIT Licensed | Copyright © 2018-present Yi(Yves) Wang
 ---